 The organization had implemented procedures to monitor and measure the characteristics of the product to verify that product requirements had been met.
 This was carried out at applicable stages of the product realization process.
-Evidence of conformity to the acceptance criteria were maintained.
-The identity of the person authorizing release of product was recorded.
+Evidence of conformity to the acceptance criteria was maintained.
+The identity of the person authorizing release of product and the test equipment used to perform measurement activities were recorded.
 Product release did not proceed until the planned and documented arrangements had been satisfactorily completed.
-The non-conformities identified were successfully addressed by a CAPA process.